grisuno/LazyOwn/COMMANDS.md

 Example:
     >>> shell = LazyOwnShell()
     >>> shell.cmdloop()  # Exits the command loop
-    Exiting custom LazyOwnShell.
+    GoodBye LazyOwner

-## set
+## assign
-Set a parameter value.
+assign a parameter value.

-This function takes a line of input, splits it into a parameter and a value, and sets the specified parameter to the given value if the parameter exists.
+This function takes a line of input, splits it into a parameter and a value, and assign the specified parameter to the given value if the parameter exists.

 :param line: A string containing the parameter and value to be set.
             Expected format: '<parameter> <value>'.